lenhhoxung86/antwerp_air_pollution_data/README.md

 - HTR: High temporal resolution
 - HSTR: High spatio-temporal resolution

+Each folder has air quality measurements in sparse matrix format (e.g., `no2_measurements.npz`).
+A row in the air quality measurement matrix corresponds to a location.
+A column in the air quality measurement matrix corresponds to a time instance (e.g., `60` minutes, `30` minutes).
-Each folder has data in sparse matrix format (`npz`).
-In addition, it also contains the geo-coordinates of all the considered locations (`file nodes.txt`).
+In addition, it also contains the geo-coordinates of all the considered locations (`nodes.txt`).
+A row in the file `nodes.txt` has the following format:

+`node_id    longitude   latitude`

 The underlying graph created by the road network of Antwerp is also provided via the corresponding adjacency matrix (`adj.npz`).
 Furthermore, the training and testing masks are provided for result reproduction.